-- B. Determination of Related Services - Participants in IEP Team meetings held to develop, review, or revise the IEP shall determine what related services are necessary to assist a child in benefiting from special education, as defined in 34 C.F.R.
-300.34. - Related services do not include a medical device that is surgically implanted, the optimization of that device's functioning (e.g., mapping), maintenance or replacement of that device. - C. Implementation of the IEP - Implementation of the IEP shall occur no later than 10 school days after Parent(s) have been provided notice, unless otherwise agreed by the IEP Team; or by the beginning of the following school year if the IEP is developed or revised with fewer than 10 school days remaining in the school year.
-If the new or revised IEP requires extended-year services, those services shall be provided in accordance with the provisions of the IEP. - Informed written parental consent is required at least 10 calendar days prior to the initial provision of special education and related services to a child.
-Parent(s) may waive the 10-calendar-day interval before placement. - 3.
-The IEP must be accessible to all staff members who are responsible for implementing the IEP; each shall be informed of his/her specific responsibilities relating to the IEP and the specific accommodations, modifications and supports to be provided to the child in accordance with the IEP. - 4.
+- 1. Participants in IEP Team meetings held to develop, review, or revise the IEP shall determine what related services are necessary to assist a child in benefiting from special education, as defined in 34 C.F.R. §300.34. - 2.
+Related services do not include a medical device that is surgically implanted, the optimization of that device's functioning (e.g., mapping), maintenance or replacement of that device.

+C. Implementation of the IEP

+- 1. Implementation of the IEP shall occur no later than 10 school days after Parent(s) have been provided notice, unless otherwise agreed by the IEP Team; or by the beginning of the following school year if the IEP is developed or revised with fewer than 10 school days remaining in the school year.
+If the new or revised IEP requires extended-year services, those services shall be provided in accordance with the provisions of the IEP.
+103 - 2.
+Informed written parental consent is required at least 10 calendar days prior to the initial provision of special education and related services to a child.
+Parent(s) may waive the 10-calendar-day interval before placement.
+104 - 3.
+The IEP must be accessible to all staff members who are responsible for implementing the IEP; each shall be informed of his/her specific responsibilities relating to the IEP and the specific accommodations, modifications and supports to be provided to the child in accordance with the IEP.
+105 - 4.
 The District must make logs that record the delivery of related services administered under the child's IEP, including the type of related service and the minutes provided.
 The District must make the logs available to the child's Parent(s) at any time upon request of the child's Parent(s).
-Related services for which a log must be made are: speech and language services, occupational therapy services, physical therapy services, school social work services, school counseling services, school psychology services, and school nursing services.
-The District must inform the child's Parent(s) within 20 school days from the beginning of the school year or upon establishment of an IEP of his or her ability to request those related service logs.
+Related services for which a log must be made are: speech and language services, occupational therapy services, physical therapy